mesonbuild/meson/docs/markdown/Simple-comparison.md

 files because if any of them could potentially cause a rebuild.

 Since CMake has two different backends, Make and Ninja, we ran the tests on both of them.
-All tests were run on a 2011 era Macbook Pro running Ubuntu 13/04.
+All tests were run on a 2011 era MacBook Pro running Ubuntu 13/04.
 The tests were run multiple times and we always took the fastest time.